 BIOGRAPHY

-Eliza Bagg is an experimental vocalist and composer.
-She is known for her “ethereal” aesthetic (New York Times), “luminous sound” (New York Times) and “gossamer” singing (New Yorker), along with a unique performance and improvisational practice.
-Bagg has performed as a soloist around the globe, with a wide-ranging career that includes chamber music at the Concertgebouw in Amsterdam, motets by John Zorn at Elbphilharmonie Hamburg, Meredith MonkAtlas with the LA Philharmonic, and premieres by Ted Hearne at Carnegie Hall and Chaya Czernowin at Walt Disney Concert Hall.
-She has sung lead roles in new operas with the Komische Oper Berlin, Philadelphia Opera, The Industry, and the Prototype Festival, and is a member of GRAMMY-winning vocal ensemble Roomful of Teeth.
+Eliza Bagg is a Los Angeles based experimental musician, performing in boundary-pushing projects along with composing and producing her own work.
+She is known for her “ethereal” aesthetic (New York Times), “luminous sound” (New York Times) and “gossamer” singing (New Yorker), along with a unique sound and improvisational practice.
+Bagg has performed as a soloist around the globe, with a wide-ranging career that includes chamber music at the Concertgebouw, motets by John Zorn at Elbphilharmonie Hamburg, and Meredith Monk’s opera Atlas with the LA Philharmonic.
+She has premiered many new works, including those by Ellen Reid with the New York Philharmonic, Ted Hearne at Carnegie Hall, and Chaya Czernowin at Walt Disney Concert Hall.
+She is a long-time member of GRAMMY-winning vocal ensemble Roomful of Teeth, touring globally and recording with the group.

-Bagg’s compositional work integrates mainstream, contemporary aesthetics with classical languages, historical forms, and an avant-garde sensibility, often using pop production and electronic processing to explore the “valley between authenticity and artifice” (The Guardian).
+Bagg’s compositional work integrates mainstream, contemporary pop aesthetics with classical languages, historical forms, and an avant-garde sensibility, often using pop production and electronic processing to explore the “valley between authenticity and artifice” (The Guardian).
 Dubbed an “electro-pop alien” by NPR, Bagg tours globally under the artist name Lisel and has released three solo albums, including the "chrome-tinted harmonies...[and] intricate latticeworks" (Bandcamp Daily) of her critically acclaimed piece Patterns For Auto-Tuned Voices And Delay.
-She has been in residence as a composer at Yaddo and Avaloch Farm, and has created new opera-theatre performances for REDCAT's New Original Works Festival and Wild Up’s Endless Season.
-She has performed her innovative work for processed voice at institutions such as Lincoln Center, Big Ears Festival, Birds of Paradise Festival, Musica Festival Strasbourg, De Doelen, Public Records, and the Bemis Center, among others.
+She has also released a collaborative album, Mycelial Echo, with experimental percussionist Booker Stardrum

 Eliza Bagg in Ted Hearne’s “over and over vorbei nicht vorbei” at the Komische Oper Berlin, February 2024